sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_changesets_per_project_in_monorepos.md

   published: false
 ```

-Now we only need to run `src campaign [apply|preview]` to execute our campaign spec.
+Now we only need to run `src campaign [apply|preview]` to execute our batch spec.

 ## Dynamic discovery of workspaces

-The `workspace` property leverages Sourcegraph search to find the location of the defined workspaces in the repositories yielded by the [`on`][on] property of the campaign spec.
+The `workspace` property leverages Sourcegraph search to find the location of the defined workspaces in the repositories yielded by the [`on`][on] property of the batch spec.

 That has the advantage that it's _dynamic_: whenever `src campaign [apply|preview]` is re-executed, Sourcegraph search is used again to find workspaces, automatically picking up new ones and removing workspaces that no longer exist.